johnrm174/model-railway-signalling/README.md

 All of the functions for creating and managing 'signals', 'points', 'sections', 'sensors' and 'block instruments' have been developed as a Python Package to promote re-use across other layouts.
 This includes functions to support the interlocking of signals, points and block instruments to enable fully prototypical signalling schemes to be developed.
+Most types of colour light signals, semaphore signals, ground position light signals and ground disc signals are supported.

-An interface to the Pi-SPROG-3 DCC Command station enables DCC control of the signals and points out on the layout.
+An interface to
+the Pi-SPROG-3 DCC Command station enables DCC control of the signals and points out on the layout.
 The signals and points objects can be mapped to one or more DCC addresses in a manner that should be compatible with the majority of DCC signal/points decoders currently on the market.
 A GPIO interface allows external train detectors such as the BlockSignalling BOD2-NS to be connected in via opto-isolators.
 These sensors can be configured to trigger 'signal approached' or 'signal passed' events, enabling full automatic control of the layout signalling.
-A MQTT interface enables multiple signalling applications to be networked together so that complex layouts can be split into different signalling sections/areas.
+A MQTT interface enables multiple signalling applications to be networked together so that complex layouts can be split into different signalling sections/areas, with communication between them.

-Most types of colour light signals, semaphore signals, ground position light signals and ground disc signals are supported.

 Note that I have tried to make the package platform independent so you can use it to develop your own layout signalling schemes without a Raspberry Pi or the associated Pi-SPROG-3 DCC Command station (track sensors can be manually 'triggered' via the